 Every subject has a curriculum map, which sets out the aspirational progression of knowledge, skills and vocabulary which we expect children to learn and remember in the long term.
 These curriculum maps are coherently sequenced with every subject having an equal value.
 We celebrate and take pride that we are developing children’s love and engagement in art, design and technology, music, computing, geography and history as well as supporting children to achieve in the core subjects.
 All pupils receive the full National Curriculum throughout the school.

 Our curriculum builds progressively upon children’s starting points and prior knowledge and skills.
 This helps our children to make links between concepts, committing information to their long-term memory which results in fluency within and across subjects.

 Half termly themes are set for all year groups and links to this theme are explored where it fits with the curriculum progression for a subject.
 Enrichment opportunities are deliberately planned to link to the curriculum and develop children’s involvement and engagement with their learning.

 Please see below for further details on the exciting themes that are being taught this year.

-Individual Year Curriculum Overviews can be found on the Year Group pages.
+Individual year group curriculum maps for each half term can be found on the Year Group pages.